 Deep Expertise Across Functional Areas

-Bringing together industry experts, blue-chip investors, and a cross-disciplinary team of top scientists in antibody drug discovery and disease biology, we’re translating therapeutics into the clinic.
-Meet our Management Team:
+Bringing together industry experts, blue-chip investors, and a cross-disciplinary team of top scientists in antibody drug discovery and disease biology, we are translating therapeutics into the clinic.
+Meet our Leadership Team:

-Judit joined Northern Biologics as VP of Operations and Corporate Affairs in June 2017.
-Previously, Judit was co-founder of Mosaic Biomedicals, a Barcelona-based company that develops personalized cancer treatments with a dual mechanism of action targeting cancer stem cells and the tumor’s immune system.
-As Mosaic’s CEO, Judit led the growth of the company until its merger with Northern in 2016.
-Prior to Mosaic, Judit was Associate at the Pipeline and Portfolio Planning team collaborating with the Oncology & Hemathology Franchise at Genentech Inc. (CA, US).
+Dr. Anido joined Northern Biologics as VP of Operations and Corporate Affairs in June 2017.
+Previously, Dr. Anido was co-founder of Mosaic Biomedicals, a Barcelona-based company that develops personalized cancer treatments with a dual mechanism of action targeting cancer stem cells and the tumor’s immune system.
+As Mosaic’s CEO, Dr. Anido led the growth of the company until its merger with Northern in 2016.
+Prior to Mosaic, Dr. Anido was Associate at the Pipeline and Portfolio Planning team collaborating with the Oncology & Hemathology Franchise at Genentech Inc. (CA, US).

-Judit holds a Master in Business Administration (MBA) from Duke University (NC, US) with a certification in Health Sector Management and concentration in Entrepreneurship and Innovation.
-In addition, she received her PhD from the University of Barcelona (Spain) and has 10+ years of scientific career in translational oncology at the Vall d’Hebron Institute of Oncology (Spain).
-Judit is recipient of merit-based scholarships from the Spanish Association Against Cancer (AECC), Rafael del Pino Foundation, Caja Madrid Foundation and Duke University’s Julian Connally Scholarship.
+Dr. Anido holds a Master in Business Administration (MBA) from Duke University (NC, US) with a certification in Health Sector Management and concentration in Entrepreneurship and Innovation.
+In addition, she received her PhD from the University of Barcelona (Spain) and has over 10 years of scientific career in translational oncology at the Vall d’Hebron Institute of Oncology (Spain).
+Dr. Anido is a recipient of merit-based scholarships from the Spanish Association Against Cancer (AECC), Rafael del Pino Foundation, Caja Madrid Foundation and Duke University’s Julian Connally Scholarship.